Akashjha727/Rent_Prediction/README.md

 9) Tenant Preferred: Type of Tenant Preferred by the Owner or Agent.
 10) Bathroom: Number of Bathrooms.
 11) Point of Contact: Whom should you contact for more information regarding the Houses/Apartments/Flats.

+# Learning for Rent Prediction Model:

+1) Exploratory & Statistics Analysis
+   Perform data exploration to gain insights into the distribution, relationships, and summary statistics of the rental dataset.
+   Visualize various features and their impact on rental prices, such as the number of bedrooms, location, furnishing status, and more.
+   Identify any outliers, missing values, or data inconsistencies that need to be addressed.
+2) Feature Engineering & Data Preprocessing:
+   Create new meaning features to balance or optimize analysis Preprocess data and removed outliers to reduce bias or extreme values
+3) Model Building & Model Tuning
+   Fitted with several regression model , Found XGboost evaluation metrics most efficient.
+   Created Pipeline for Column transformation of Category & Standardization of numeric features.
+   Fine Tuned models with RandomsearchCV to get optimum R2 Scores. feature Elimination
+4) Model Deployment with Streamlit:
+   Build an interactive web application using Streamlit to showcase the trained model's predictions.
+   Enable users to input relevant features of a property and obtain an estimated rental price.
+   Deploy the web application on a suitable platform to make it accessible to users.